 Q: Where do you see things headed for you in the next 5 years?

 I’ve learned as a business owner to have a vision but to not write it in stone.
 There are too many factors – external and internal – that cause even the best laid out plans to change.

-Right now, my vision for the next couple years is to expand our course portfolio and help our students in an even bigger way.
+Right now, my vision for the next couple of years is to expand our course portfolio and help our students in an even bigger way.
 How that looks exactly is still up in the air.
-It could be a podcast, in person events, or something I haven’t even thought of yet!
+It could be a podcast, in-person events, or something I haven’t even thought of yet!